iscbel/cse15l-lab-reports/LabReport4.md

 ![Fork repo](pictures/forkrepo.png)

 ## Step 6: Run the tests, demonstrating that they fail
 Now that we have the lab7 directory, we must change directories in order to run the tests.
 We do so by typing in `cd lab7` and hitting *`<enter>`*.

 ![Fail](pictures/failureorg.png)

+We can see that there is one failure when running the bash script.

 ## Step 7: Edit the Code file to fix the failing test
-I open up the code through github desktop and open it up with visual studio code to check and see where the issue lies.
+Now that we know that the code is not running properly, we open up `ListExamples.java` using vim.

+I type in `vim ListExamples.java` followed by *`<Enter>`*
 ## Step 8: Run the tests, demonstrating that they now succeed
 ## Step 9: Commit and Pus the resulting change to your github account